pourmalek/covir2/sandbox/five models/IHME/covidcompare/readme.md

 "Model Performance" for World or one of the 6 [GBD-defined regions](http://www.healthdata.org/gbd/faq#What%20countries%20are%20in%20each%20region?)

-"Historical Forecasts" for each of the six models mentioned above, or previous model versions of IHME.
+"Historical Forecasts" for each of the six models mentioned above and previous model versions of IHME, one at a time.
+For Iran, only the current version of IHME model.